-Man City manager Pep Guardiola has revealed his admiration for David Silva ahead of the Spanish midfielder’s milestone of 300 Premier League appearances, the club website reports.
+Man City manager Pep Guardiola has revealed his admiration for David Silva ahead of the Spanish midfielder’s milestone of 300 Premier League appearances, Manchester Evening Standard reports.

 Silva has been a high-level constant in City’s first team this season, having scored on 11 occasions and assisted in another eight in 53 matches in all competitions.